 Well, between 1990 and 2007, more than 970,000 people were treated in emergency rooms for weight training-related injuries.
 In 2012, an estimated 459,978 people were injured while exercising or using exercise equipment.
 Keep in mind, those are only gym injuries that were reported.

-Before becoming a Wisconsin attorney, I worked in health clubs for over 12 years.
+Before becoming an attorney, I worked in health clubs for over 12 years.
 I worked in several different club settings, such as a very large, well known chain of health clubs, an independent gym, a corporate gym setting, and a condominium gym setting.
 I was certified as a Personal Trainer, Fitness Counselor, and Medical Exercise Specialist.
 I also managed a health club, sold memberships, and gave orientations.
 I have experienced and am familiar with virtually every aspect of the business of fitness.

-Now, I am a Wisconsin lawyer.
+Now, I am a licensed lawyer.
 As such, through this blog, I hope to educate health club members and health club staff on various legal issues pertinent to each.
-I want health club members throughout Wisconsin to understand that if they get hurt in a fitness facility, they may have an actionable legal case against the fitness facility, even if they signed a waiver.
+I want health club members to understand that if they get hurt in a fitness facility, they may have an actionable legal case against the fitness facility, even if they signed a waiver.
 As a personal injury lawyer, I encourage health club members who sustain a gym injury to contact me for a free consultation.
-I also want to educate gym owners, staff, and trainers throughout Wisconsin in regards to managing risks and limiting liability.
+I also want to educate gym owners, staff, and trainers in regards to managing risks and limiting liability.
 I also encourage those employed in the health club industry to contact me regarding personal injuries occurring in their facilities.
 I can provide legal defense, or as a preventive measure – consultations to owners and staff to educate on how to provide a safe and less risky workout environment.

 Thomas Margolis is a licensed attorney.